whaliendev/LE-compiler/README.md

 A simple logic expr evaluation tool~

 ### TODO
-- [ ] add support for octal integer and hex integer
+- [x] add support for octal integer and hex integer
-- [ ] add support for octal integer and hex integer of wrong format
+- [x] add support for octal integer and hex integer of wrong format
+- [ ] add support for recovery from lex error
-- [ ] add support for recovery from lex and syntax error
+- [ ] add support for recovery from syntax error